 January 25, 2002

-I want to celebrate today with all of you because eight years ago today my life changed forever.
-For today is my 8th anniversary of my diagnosis of leukemia.
+I want to celebrate today with all of you because eight years ago today, my life changed forever.
+For today is the 8th anniversary of my diagnosis of leukemia.
 Each year this day holds a special place in my heart.
 The gift of life was given to me for a second time.
 The memories of it all are still so strong.
 I remember sleeping in a chair for two months, the pain I felt each time I coughed, sneezed, laughed, or moved.
 The countless trips to the doctors for x-rays for my “mysterious” back pain.
-Then on the 24th when I couldn’t stand up, my dad brought me to the emergency room.
-And I will never forget hearing the words, “You have a very sick child, you better take her to Children’s.”
-On the 25th, after having tests done the doctors told me I had leukemia.
+Then on the 24th, when I couldn’t stand up, my dad brought me to the emergency room.
+And I will never forget hearing the words, “You have a very sick child; you better take her to Children’s.”
+On the 25th, after having tests done, the doctors told me I had leukemia.
 I celebrate my life today because it was the first day of the rest of my life.
-It doesn’t seem like eight years but I am proud to say I am a cancer survivor.
+It doesn’t seem like eight years, but I am proud to say I am a cancer survivor.
 And I thank God for the wonderful life He has given me.
 I know some of you have only known me for a short time.
-A lot of you I met because of the cancer and going to camp.
+A lot of you I met because of cancer and going to camp.
 Others of you were there with me when I was going through the treatments.
 To you, I thank you for being there and the prayers you said.
 8-year leukemia survivor

 January 25, 2001